 Once you selected the Aliases.. option, a new window will be popped up to rename the filed.
 Let us change the Id Column to Dept ID

-Once you click OK button, Tableau will automatically detects the relationship between Dept ID in Employee table and Dept ID in Department table.
-It means, you don’t have to create relationship on your own.
-From the below screenshot you can observe that, tiny URL link will appear besides the Dept ID column.
+Once you click OK button, Tableau will automatically detect the relationship between Dept ID in Employee table and Dept ID in Department table.
+It means you don’t have to create a relationship on your own.
+From the below screenshot you can observe that tiny URL link will appear beside the Dept ID column.
 Click the link button to enable Tableau Data Blending

 Once you click on the link button, link button color will be changed to Orange color as shown below.